Tupari language: Documentation

-Existing literature on Tuparí
+Existing literature

 Tuparí is documented in the literature to some extent, with most publications being in Portuguese and English.
 It has also been discussed in German.

 Major contributions to the literature include that of Franz Caspar, mentioned above, who wrote extensively from an ethnographic point of view in the mid 20th century.
 Several linguists have also produced materials on the Tuparí language.
 Poliana Alves has written on the phonology of the language (Alves, 1991) and has produced a bilingual dictionary (Alves, 2004).
 Aryon Dall'Igna Rodrigues collaborated with Franz Caspar to publish a sketch of the grammar (Rodrigues and Caspar, 2017).
 Lucy Seki, in 2001, wrote about the morphosyntax of nouns in Tuparí (Seki, 2001).
 In 2018, Adam Roth Singerman produced an extensive description and analysis of Tuparí for his PhD dissertation at the University of Chicago, focusing on the morphosyntax of the language (Singerman, 2018).
 As well, Singerman also worked to create a literacy workbook, Wan Tupari Ema’en Nika!
 (Tupari et al., 2016) to help boost vitality.
 His work adds information about the syntax and expression of evidentiality in Tuparí as hadn't been covered in previous research.
 In regards to non-linguistic references, there are Tuparí stories, written in Portuguese, as part of anthropologist Betty Mindlin's collection of indigenous myths (Mindlin, 1993).

 Other major contributions to the literature on Tuparí include Monserrat (2000), Galucio (1993, 2011), and Moore (1994).